The Bank of New York Mellon Corporation (BK) Shares Down Despite Recent Market Volatility

 BK’s Market Performance

-BK’s stock has seen a 0.59% increase for the week, with a 1.93% rise in the past month and a 11.76% gain in the past quarter.
-The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are at 1.52% for The Bank of New York Mellon Corporation The simple moving average for the last 20 days is 0.25% for BK stock, with a simple moving average of 15.11% for the last 200 days.
+The stock of The Bank of New York Mellon Corporation (BK) has seen a -4.36% decrease in the past week, with a -6.67% drop in the past month, and a 12.04% gain in the past quarter.
+The volatility ratio for the week is 2.75%, and the volatility levels for the past 30 days are at 1.69% for BK.
+The simple moving average for the last 20 days is -5.74% for BK stock, with a simple moving average of 7.81% for the last 200 days.

 Analysts’ Opinion of BK